A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Introduction

 \begin{theorem} Assume that $q \in L^2$ is given by \eqref{q-def} with $\sigma$ as in \eqref{sigma}.
 Then we can reconstruct $q$ from knowledge of $\Hq$. \end{theorem}

 We will in effect consider these last two theorems as the main ones, with the results for the Calder\'on problem as straightforward consequences.

 {\bf Acknowledgements:}

 The authors would like to thank Alexandru Tamasan for many helpful discussions at the early stages of investigation.
 A. Nachman and D. Tataru are grateful to IHP for hospitality and support during the program on Inverse Problems in 2015, which allowed us to initiate this project.
+The authors are also grateful to Xian Liao, Peter Perry, Mihai Tohaneanu, Pavel Zorin-Kranich and the anonymous referees for carefully reading the manuscript and helping us correct a number of typos and inaccuracies.

 D. Tataru was partially supported by the NSF grant DMS-1266182 as well as by the Simons Investigator grant from the Simons Foundation.
 A. Nachman was partially supported by the NSERC Discovery Grant RGPIN-06329.